Mecole Hardman: 2019 season

 During Week 2 against the Oakland Raiders, Hardman caught four passes for 61 yards and his first NFL touchdown in the 28–10 road victory.
 In the Week 3 game against the Baltimore Ravens, he caught two passes for 97 yards including an 83-yard receiving touchdown.
-The Chiefs defeated the Ravens 33-28.
-During a Week 10 35-32 road loss against the Tennessee Titans, Hardman had a 63-yard touchdown on his only reception of the game.
+The Chiefs defeated the Ravens 33–28.
+During a Week 10 35–32 road loss against the Tennessee Titans, Hardman had a 63-yard touchdown on his only reception of the game.
 On December 17, Hardman was named to the Pro Bowl.
-In the regular-season finale against the Los Angeles Chargers, Hardman caught a 30-yard reception and returned a kickoff for a 104 yard touchdown in the 31–21 win.
-In Super Bowl LIV, Hardman had a single reception for two yards while returning three kicks for a total of 58 yards in a 31-20 win against the San Francisco 49ers.
+In the regular-season finale against the Los Angeles Chargers, Hardman caught a 30-yard reception and returned a kickoff for a 104-yard touchdown in the 31–21 win.
+He was named to the PFWA All-Rookie Team.
+In Super Bowl LIV, Hardman had a single reception for two yards while returning three kicks for a total of 58 yards in a 31–20 win against the San Francisco 49ers.

 2020 season

-During a Week 3 game against the Baltimore Ravens, Hardman caught four passes for 81 yards including a 49-yard receiving touchdown.
-The Chiefs won 34-20.
-In a Week 8 35-9 victory against the New York Jets, Hardman caught seven passes for 96 yards including a 30-yard receiving touchdown.
+During a Week 3 game against the Ravens, Hardman caught four passes for 81 yards including a 49-yard touchdown; the Chiefs won 34–20.
+In a Week 8 35–9 victory against the New York Jets, Hardman caught seven passes for 96 yards including a 30-yard touchdown.
 On November 11, 2020, Hardman was placed on the reserve/COVID-19 list after testing positive for COVID-19, and was activated on November 21.
 Hardman missed no games while on the reserve/COVID-19 list, but his snaps were limited in the Chiefs' Week 11 victory against the Las Vegas Raiders.
 His only reception in the game came on the team's game-winning drive with 1:14 remaining in the fourth quarter.
-In the Chiefs' Week 14 victory over the Miami Dolphins, Hardman returned a punt for 67 yards for a touchdown, the first punt return touchdown of his career.
-Overall, Hardman recorded 41 receptions for 560 receiving yards and four receiving touchdowns to go along with a punt return touchdown in the 2020 season.
+In the Chiefs' Week 14 victory over the Miami Dolphins, Hardman returned a punt 67 yards for a touchdown, the first punt return touchdown of his NFL career.
+Overall, Hardman recorded 41 receptions for 560 yards and four touchdowns to go along with a punt return touchdown in 2020.

-In the AFC Championship Game against the Buffalo Bills, Hardman muffed a punt return that the Bills recovered at the 3-yard line which was later converted into a touchdown.
+In the AFC Championship against the Bills, Hardman muffed a punt return that the Bills recovered at the 3-yard line which was later converted into a touchdown.
 However, on the next Chiefs drive, Hardman caught a touchdown pass and later rushed for a 50-yard jet sweep.
 The Chiefs would win 38–24 advancing to Super Bowl LV.
 In the Super Bowl, Hardman caught two passes for four yards in a 31–9 loss to the Tampa Bay Buccaneers.